 The answer to this one is – mostly.
 The issue with an electric blanket and cats is that cats, particularly kittens and younger cats, tend to play with long and dangling things, like the cord for your electric blanket.
 Keep the cable tucked away and you should be right.

-Generally speaking, yes.
+Are electric blankets safe for bed wetters?
+Generally speaking, electric blankets will still be safe for bed wetters.
 The blanket will absorb the majority of the moisture before it can pose a risk.
 Urine is also salt-heavy, which makes it more difficult to conduct electricity.
 If you are still worried, play it safe and use a hot water bottle to heat the bed for a bed wetter.

 While modern electric blankets are manufactured according to the most stringent safety standards, as with electric fan heaters, it is best to switch them off when you go to bed for the night.
 They are best used to warm your bed before you’re ready to sleep.
 Avoid risks where you can.